neopragma/sociabletests/README.md

 insist that they "always" use TDD.
 That's a matter of skills or mindset or habit, not of tools or methods or architectural models.

+---
+Feedback from James was, again, "You do this, so it isn't an issue _for you_."
+Well, I didn't invent TDD.
+I often hear people claim that they use TDD, and when I sit down with them and see what they actually do, it isn't TDD.
+I agree with him that this is a common problem in the field, but I think it's a problem of
+skills or habits rather than a tools problem.
+If people bring old habits to the new model, they'll continue to experience the same outcomes.

+It isn't personal.
+Either you change the test case first or you change the production code first.

+---

 ### Assumption 3 - it's okay to deploy a small amount of test code to production

 Nearly all suggestions that people make for improving our software development and delivery practices